abrehan2/Blood-Bridge/README.md

 # Blood Bridge

-The system is designed to establish a connection between users and local blood banks, facilitating both blood requests and donations.
-Blood banks maintain real-time inventories of various blood types, allowing them to respond to blood requests based on their current stock.
-Additionally, blood banks handle blood donation requests and promptly update users on the status of their requests or donations.
-The platform supports the generation of events by blood banks to notify connected users.
-In cases where a blood bank faces an insufficient supply of a specific blood type, it can issue requests to nearby users and blood banks for that particular blood type.
-The admin panel is seamlessly integrated to monitor users and blood banks, enabling the execution of various actions as required.
+Blood Bridge aims to connect users with local blood banks, facilitating both blood requests and donations.

+Blood banks maintain real-time inventories of various blood types, enabling them to respond to blood requests based on their current stock.

+Additionally, blood banks manage blood donation requests and promptly update users on the status of their requests or donations.

+Furthermore, the platform allows blood banks to generate events and notify connected users.
+If a blood bank lacks a specific blood type, it can request it from nearby users or other blood banks.

 ## Table of Contents